Nearly degenerate ground states of a checkerboard antiferromagnet and their bosonic interpretation: Discussion on the nearly degenerate BCC/SCC-type states

 \subsection{A new notation to classify the SCC states}

-In the nearly degenerate BCC/SCC-type phase, both the N\'eel* and the zigzag state have a $2\times 2$ structure.
+In the nearly degenerate BCC/SCC-type phase, both the N\'eel* and the zigzag correlated states have a $2\times 2$ structure.
 We used $(2\times 2)$ SCC and $(2\times 2)'$ SCC to distinguish these two SCC states.
-Here, we show that the SCC states can be further classified by a combined nesting vector, i.e. $(x,y)\equiv [(x,\pi),(\pi,y)]$ ($\pi$ stands for the bosons occupied on every other lattice spacing), representing the repeating patterns of the vertical (horizontal) lines of bosons in the horizontal (vertical) directions.
-For example, the surprising zigzag state is labeled as $(0,\pi)$ (abbr. of $[(0,\pi),(\pi,\pi)]$) with the vertical lines of bosons repeat themselves every lattice spacing horizontally and horizontal lines repeat every other lattice spacing vertically (Fig.~\ref{fig:symbol}).
-Similarly, the stripe (N\'eel* state) is labeled by $(\pi,\pi)$ [($0,0$)].
-The other degenerate states with all the possible combination of $(x,y)$ can be obtained if the size of the unit cell is further increased.
+For the SCC states with a $4\times 4$ structure, another seven different correlated states appear.
+Here, we show that all the SCC states can be further classified by a combined nesting vector, i.e. $[x,y]\equiv [(x,\pi),(\pi,y)]$ ($\pi$ stands for the bosons occupied on every other lattice spacing), representing the repeating patterns of the vertical (horizontal) lines of bosons in the horizontal (vertical) directions.
+For example, the surprising zigzag state is labeled as $[0,\pi]$ (abbr. of $[(0,\pi),(\pi,\pi)]$) with the vertical lines of bosons repeat themselves every lattice spacing horizontally and horizontal lines repeat every other lattice spacing vertically (Fig.~\ref{fig:symbol}).
+Similarly, the stripe (N\'eel* state) is labeled by $[\pi,\pi]$ ([$0,0$]) and other seven states can be classified correspondingly.
+More degenerate states with all the possible combination of $[x,y]$ can be obtained if the size of the unit cell is further increased.